elk-audio/elk-docs/documents/getting_started_with_development_kit_elk_pi_hardware.md

      $ sudo unmount /dev/sdX*
    ```

    3. **VERY IMPORTANT: double-check that you are using the correct device with dd!
-Otherwise you could risk wiping out another disk on your machine!** To uncompress and flash onto the SD card run :
+Otherwise you could risk wiping out another disk on your machine!** To uncompress and flash onto the SD card run:

    ```bash
       $ bzcat elk-sika-image-dev-raspberrypi3-64.wic.bz2 | sudo dd of=/dev/sdX bs=4M status=progress && sync